 Cumulative Energy Demand

-Figure 5-2 displays the building scale CED results for systems treating source separated graywater.
-These results are like those seen for mixed wastewater.
-As with GWP, AnMBR systems recover less energy under the graywater scenario.
-The counter-intuitive energy increase associated with the thermal recovery was previously described in Section 4.2.2.
-The thermal recovery in the baseline results assumes the heat displaces natural gas.
-Inverse CED results are seen when the recovered heat displaces heat from an electric-based hot water heater as discussed in Section 6.3.
+Figure 5-3 displays building scale CED results for systems treating source separated graywater.
+The AeMBR has the lowest CED.
+The AeMBR with thermal energy recovery demonstrates reduced CED, relative to the mixed wastewater scenario, that is nearly identical to the net CED of the AnMBR treatment option.
+Because of the higher temperature of influent wastewater, the graywater heat pump has an improved COP that requires less electricity consumption for compressor operation per unit of thermal energy recovered.
+The CED increase associated with the thermal energy recovery was described in Section 4.2.2.
+Thermal recovery in the baseline results assumes the generated heat displaces a natural gas hot water heater.
+Section 6.3 presents results when recovered heat displaces operation of an electric-based hot water heater.
+As with GWP, AnMBR systems recover less energy within the graywater scenario leading to an increase in energy demand.
+Other CED results are similar to those discussed for mixed wastewater.